All Episodes

 And we now have four separate confirmations, reports, investigations that have all concluded the same thing.

-There is no Trump Trump campaign, Russia collusion.
+There is no Trump-Trump campaign, Russia collusion.

 What about Manafort?

-Manafort was taxes and loan applications.
+Okay, Manafort was taxes and loan applications.

-Farrah Acht had nothing to do with his time with Trump.
+Farah Ocht had nothing to do with his time with Trump.

 What about Michael Cohn?

-Okay, taxi medallions and and lying to Congress.
+Okay, taxing medallions and lying to Congress.

-Now, what really broke today that has both the media and Democrats freaking out is that the attorney general of the United States of America today confirmed, yes, that which we have been telling you is going on for a long time.
+Now, what really broke today that has both the media and Democrats freaking out is that the Attorney General of the United States of America today confirmed, yes, that which we have been telling you is going on for a long time.

-And that is, and Senate Democrats, Jerry Nadler are in full complete meltdown mode.
+And that is, and Senate Democrats, Jerry Nadler, are in full complete meltdown mode.

 That's not the news today.